linode/apl-docs/docs/tutorials/tutorial-4.md

 ---
-slug: tutorials/build-tag-push
+slug: tutorial-4
 title: Build, tag and push an image to Harbor
 sidebar_label: Push an image to harbor
 ---

 :::note

-When Otomi is installed without using Let's Encrypt production certificates, make sure you download the CA.crt, added it to your Keychain and restarted Docker.
+When Otomi is installed without using Let's Encrypt production certificates, make sure you download the CA.crt, add it to your Keychain and restarted Docker.
 :::

 In this tutorial, you are going to: